-Portico of eastern part of cave is guarded by seated tigers – resembling later seated lions popular up to 19th century in European manor house designs.
+Portico of eastern part of cave is guarded by seated tigers – resembling later seated lions popular up to the 19th century in European manor house designs.
 Eastern part of cave contains also a giant statue of four-armed gate keeper with two demons – attendants.

 Western wing is in bad shape, but it is also rich with stone carvings.
 Contains a cistern with water – possibly created by Buddhists.

 On the crest of the hill above the Great Cave there is a broken stone lion, tiger or griffin – possibly one of guards in the entrances of Great Cave.
 Some sources say that it was worshipped as Tiger Goddess Vaghesvari.

 Hindu cave No 2. is located to the south-east from the Great Cave.
 It is facing east, with a chapel in its northern end.
 Portal of the cave is destroyed, interior has been damaged by water.
 The irregular chapel is supported by 4 eight-cornered columns and 2 demi-columns.
 Traces of sculptures remain but most of previously rich artwork has perished.

 A little further to the south there is cave No 3. in even worse condition, damaged by stagnant water.
 Pillars in the front of rooms have been preserved, sculptures of door-keepers of shrine are partly preserved.

 Near the caves in earlier times there have been found some sculptures – f.e. large sculpture of horse which disappeared in the middle of the 18th century.